-Here we describe a novel mechanism by which hypoxia contributes to tumour cell escape from cytotoxic T lymphocyte (CTL)-mediated lysis.
-When exposed to hypoxia for 24 h, human DU145 prostate and MDA-MB-231 breast cancer cells, as well as mouse B16-OVA melanoma and 4T1 mammary carcinoma cells increased their expression of the immune inhibitory molecule programmed death ligand-1 (PD-L1, also known as B7-H1) in a manner dependent on hypoxia-inducible factor-1α (HIF-1α).
-Furthermore, in vivo studies demonstrated cellular co-localization of HIF-1α and PD-L1 in 4T1 tumours.
-The hypoxia-induced expression of PD-L1 in cultured tumour cells resulted in increased resistance to CTL-mediated lysis.
-Activation of nitric oxide (NO) signalling, using low concentrations of NO mimetics, is known to block HIF-1α accumulation in hypoxic tumour cells.
-Here we show that low concentrations of the NO mimetic glyceryl trinitrate (GTN; 10 nM) prevented the hypoxia-induced PD-L1 expression as well as the increased resistance to CTL-mediated lysis.
-Moreover, transdermal administration of GTN (1.8 µg/h) attenuated 4T1 tumour growth in mice.
-Finally, higher expression of PD-L1 following in vitro exposure of tumour cells to hypoxia led to increased apoptosis of co-cultured CTLs and Jurkat T cell leukemia cells.
-This hypoxia-induced increase in CTL apoptosis was prevented by blocking PD-L1, PD-1 (PD-L1 receptor on T cells), or by incubation with low concentrations of GTN.
-These findings point to a role for hypoxia/HIF-1 in attenuating anti-tumour adaptive immunity, and reveal a potential immunotherapy of cancer involving inhibition of PD-L1 expression in hypoxic tumour cells via administration of NO mimetics.
+Immune escape is a fundamental trait of cancer in which mechanistic knowledge is incomplete.
+Here, we describe a novel mechanism by which hypoxia contributes to tumoral immune escape from cytotoxic T lymphocytes (CTL).
+Exposure of human or murine cancer cells to hypoxia for 24 hours led to upregulation of the immune inhibitory molecule programmed cell death ligand-1 (PD-L1; also known as B7-H1), in a manner dependent on the transcription factor hypoxia-inducible factor-1α (HIF-1α).
+In vivo studies also demonstrated cellular colocalization of HIF-1α and PD-L1 in tumors.
+Hypoxia-induced expression of PD-L1 in cancer cells increased their resistance to CTL-mediated lysis.
+Using glyceryl trinitrate (GTN), an agonist of nitric oxide (NO) signaling known to block HIF-1α accumulation in hypoxic cells, we prevented hypoxia-induced PD-L1 expression and diminished resistance to CTL-mediated lysis.
+Moreover, transdermal administration of GTN attenuated tumor growth in mice.
+We found that higher expression of PD-L1 induced in tumor cells by exposure to hypoxia led to increased apoptosis of cocultured CTLs and Jurkat leukemia T cells.
+This increase in apoptosis was prevented by blocking the interaction of PD-L1 with PD-1, the PD-L1 receptor on T cells, or by addition of GTN.
+Our findings point to a role for hypoxia/HIF-1 in driving immune escape from CTL, and they suggest a novel cancer immunotherapy to block PD-L1 expression in hypoxic-tumor cells by administering NO mimetics.
+Cancer Res; 74(3); 1–10. ©2013 AACR.